This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1. Vitamin C serum can and will act as a pro-oxidant, causing skin damage

-A pro-oxidant is the opposite of an antioxidant.
-Where an anti-oxidant is a molecule that prevents oxidation of other molecules, and hence protects against the cell-damaging effects of free radical production, a pro-oxidant does the reverse, and induces oxidative stress, either by generating reactive oxygen species or by inhibiting antioxidant systems.
+A pro-oxidant does the opposite of an antioxidant.
+While antioxidants prevent oxidation and protect cells from free radical damage, pro-oxidants induce oxidative stress.
+This happens either by generating reactive oxygen species (ROS) or by inhibiting the body's antioxidant systems.

 The Fenton Reaction causes vitamin C to act as a pro-oxidant